 - Cover and simmer for 40 minutes, stirring a couple of times during this period.

-- Meanwhile, boil the eggs and remove the shell.
+- Meanwhile, boil the eggs and remove the shells.

 - Add cooked eggs to the pork after the 40-minute simmer.